apache/shardingsphere/docs/community/content/involved/release/shardingsphere-on-cloud.en.md

 ### 2. Confirm issue list

-Open [Github Issues](https://github.com/apache/shardingsphere-on-cloud/issues)，filter the issue whose milestone is `${RELEASE.VERSION}` and status is open:
+Open [Github Issues](https://github.com/apache/shardingsphere-on-cloud/issues), filter the issue whose milestone is `${RELEASE.VERSION}` and status is open:

 1. Close the completed issue;
 1. For outstanding issues, communicate with the developer in charge.
 If this release is not affected, modify milestone to the next version;